Grip strength: Quantified measures of health status in older adults

+to 39 kg for men, and 15.9 kg to 22 kg for women.

 In sports

 Hand grip is an important, though often overlooked, component of strength in sports.
 However, the grip strength is most often a secondary or auxiliary function of the sport.
-Sports in which grip strength are included within the secondary focus include the following: movement-based climbing, calisthenics, gymnastics, pole dancing, horse racing, powerlifting or professional arm-wrestling; ball-based baseball, gridiron football, rugby, canoe polo, badminton or tennis; and combat sports such as wrestling, judo, brazilian jiu-jitsu, boxing or fencing.
+Sports in which grip strength are included within the secondary focus include the following: movement-based climbing, calisthenics, gymnastics, pole dancing, horse racing, powerlifting, strongman or arm wrestling; ball-based baseball, gridiron football, rugby, canoe polo, badminton or tennis; and combat sports such as wrestling, judo, brazilian jiu-jitsu, boxing or fencing.
 In sports, hand grip strength is a major factor in a player's strength, determining how easily a ball can be caught or how effectively equipment can be used.
 Hand grip strength is directly linked to hand-eye coordination: when a person is looking at the thing they are gripping, hand grip strength intensifies because of this synchronization.

 Hand grip strength is very important when it comes to sports.
 Before a player begins playing a hand grip strength test is important for determining a player's workout.
 Hand grip strength determines a player's readiness for sports.
 In golf, hand grip strength is used to control the power a golfer hits a golf ball.
 The angle at which a golfer hits the ball determines how far the ball goes. ...
 In football, the quarterback uses hand grip strength to throw accurate passers to receivers.
 The receivers use hand grip strength to catch and maintain control of the football. ...
 In hockey, hand grip strength is used to angle the shot of the puck, whether they are passing the puck or shooting for a goal.
 Hand grip strength is essential for the execution of skills in hockey.
 In martial arts, hand grip strength is a key use in mastering techniques.

-[2] Hand grip strength determines the success of arm functionality, such as speed and precision.
+Hand grip strength determines the success of arm functionality, such as speed and precision.

 As a separate discipline

 From their beginnings as odd performances at fairs and circuses, grip feats have recently gained acceptance as a sport in their own right, with competitions being held with increasing regularity.
-Events include one-arm deadlift, nail bending, the closing of torsion spring hand grippers, v-bar (vertical bar) lifting, and standardized pinch apparatuses.
-Other common events may include Rolling Thunder lifts, thickbar deadlifts, and "Blob" lifting.
+Events include one-arm deadlift (rolling thunder), nail bending, the closing of torsion spring hand grippers, v-bar (vertical bar) lifting, and standardized pinch apparatuses.
+Other common events may include thickbar deadlifts, little big horn (anvil lift), block, blob and hub lifting.